RuberDuck9/computer/README.md

 128 kilobytes capacity - 65536 addresses * 2 bytes per addres =  131072 bytes

 ALU:
-performs a math operation based on the value passed to it by the registry interpreter
+performs a math operation based on the value passed to it by the instruction interpreter
 can perform addition, subtraction, multiplication, division